Trump will win Iowa Republican caucuses, CNN projects - Local News 8

 There is no doubt, however, that the Republican nomination – which would be a remarkable third in three tries – is now in sight for the former president.

-The focus now pivots to the race for second place in the Iowa caucuses.
-DeSantis and Haley appeared to be running neck-and-neck early Monday evening with the vast majority of votes still to be counted.
-For the Florida governor, who has long been running as the conservative alternative to Trump, finishing behind Haley could prove politically fatal.

-Haley has less at stake.
-Her true test will come next week in New Hampshire.
-But a strong performance in Iowa will give her momentum heading into that contest and, as anti-Trump Republicans consider their options, an opening to consolidate what remains of that faction of the party.

-The DeSantis campaign criticized news outlets Monday for projecting Trump’s victory early in the evening and before some caucus sites had completed voting.
+Earlier Monday, the DeSantis campaign criticized news outlets for projecting Trump’s victory early in the evening and before some caucus sites had completed voting.
 In a statement posted on social media, spokesman Andrew Romeo called it “absolutely outrageous.”

 CNN projected Trump’s victory in Iowa at 8:30 p.m.
 ET based on his commanding lead in the entrance polling and early results.
 Several other news outlets projected Trump would win in Iowa within minutes of each other.